 - Make sure you take sufficient rest between dance sessions, especially if you are new to dancing or are not very fit.
 This will help minimise muscle soreness or stiffness.

-Some of the factors that can increase your risk of injury include:
+Some of the factors that can increase your risk of dance injury include:

 - Inexperience – beginners may be vulnerable to injury because they don’t have the skills or technique to meet the physical demands of their chosen dance style.
 Make sure you follow the instructions of your dance teacher.